antoninchafiol/ECG_Myocardial_Infarction/README.md

 Since ResNet is mostly used for image classification it's algorithm require 2D Conv blocks which translate to (N,Cin,H,W) array in pytorch.
 The option to change the first layer to a 1D Conv Block can be helpful but need to rebuild the links to 2d Conv afterwards, In this case we should need to rebuild entire Resnet with 1D Conv blocks.
 I've chose to "expand" my arrays to the required 4D array required by Pytorch without changing the necessary informations.
+I don't want to spend many time tuning a specific ResNet model for a good accuracy, If I've brokent biad / variance, I'll rather spend this time to study a better model best suited for time series and/or for ECG.

 In Addition, I've read this paper which is a great reminder for how ResNet should work: https://arxiv.org/pdf/1611.06455.pdf